durp/lingo/dep/README.md

 * Use the top 3 words of the buffer
 * Use the first and second leftmost/rightmost children of the first two words of the stack

-Instead of directly using the words, POS Tag and dependency relations as features, the rather ingenious idea was that it would use vectors drawn from an embedding matrix to represent these features instead.
-So instead of building sparse features, concatenating the vectors form a fixed sized input vector.
+Instead of directly using the words, POS Tag, and dependency relations as features, the rather ingenious idea was that the algorithm would use instead use vectors drawn from an embedding matrix to represent these features.
+So rather than building sparse features as input, concatenating the vectors forms a fixed sized input vector.
 This makes training the network much more expedient.
-You'll find this in [features.go](https://github.com/chewxy/lingo/blob/master/dependencyParser/features.go)
+You'll find this implemented in [features.go](./features.go)

-Given each state above, it'd be fairly trivial to extract an input vector based on the 18 "features" listed and feed forwards to a neural network.
+Given each state above, it is fairly trivial to extract an input vector based on the 18 "features" listed and feed forwards to a neural network.
 The result is a fast parser.

 ### Neural Network ###